Magnesium is a macro-mineral, meaning that we need to consume large amounts of it daily to ensure optimal health.

 Magnesium is found in many foods, but unless you eat healthy balanced diet, there’s a risk you’re still not hitting your daily recommended intake.
 Foods that are highest in magnesium include spinach, Swiss chard, dark chocolate, pumpkin seeds, almonds, black beans, avocados, figs, yogurt, and bananas (not the easiest list of food for kids and picky eaters).
 Other good sources of magnesium include fish, legumes, nuts, seeds and whole grains.
 If you consume a good ratio of these foods and moderate your consumption of alcohol, chances are your levels of magnesium are adequate.

 If you think you’re not getting enough magnesium from your diet, supplements can be a great way to boost your levels and see an improvement in your overall health.
 According to the Australian Ministry of Health, the average recommended daily intake of magnesium for adult men is 400-420 mg/day (depending on your age), and 310-320 mg/day for adult women (depending on your age).
-The recommendation changes whether you’re pregnant, breastfeeding, or a child, so make sure to check with your doctor first.
+The recommendation changes whether you’re pregnant, breastfeeding, or a child, so make sure to check with your health professional first.

 Magnesium supplements can help you with a whole host of health concerns Some of the ways magnesium helps your body include: helping your body absorb calcium into the bone to promote bone health, supports nervous system, relaxes muscles and nerves, helps improve sleep quality, and helps keep your muscles – especially your heart – healthy, and may even help with mild anxiety.
 Maintaining adequate levels of magnesium is so important for overall good health, and supplements can help you achieve them.